cvxgrp/pdos/README.md

 Remember to include this directory in your Matlab path if you wish to use the mex file in your Matlab code.

+### Compiling a Python extension
+If you have no trouble with `make`, then this should be straightforward as well.
+The command

+    python setup.py install

+should install the two extensions, `pdos_direct` and `pdos_indirect` into your Python directories.
+You can run python and `import pdos_direct` or `import pdos_indirect` to use the codes.
+These two modules expose only a single `solve` function.

+(XXX.... explain solve)

 Usage in C
 ----------
 If `make` completes successfully, it will produce two static library files,